Competitive Admission Process (Impaction)

 Freshmen applicants to programs in the College of Engineering will be ranked using a modified eligibility index that will take into consideration applicants’ math GPA in addition to the factors listed above.

 CSU eligible transfer applicants will be ranked in each major based on their self-reported GPA (as reported in the required supplemental application).
-For fall 2018, some programs will give preference in the impaction process to transfer applicants who have completed program-specific preparatory courses.
-For these programs, applicants will be ranked for admission to major based on a combination of self-reported GPA and successful completion of approved program-specific courses by the end of the preceding Spring term.
+For each admission cycle, some programs will give preference in the impaction process to transfer applicants who have completed program-specific preparatory courses.
+For these programs, applicants will be ranked for admission to major based on a combination of self-reported GPA and successful completion of approved program-specific courses.